ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 To disengage, you make an asymmetrical exchange, using the ability relevant to the contest you’re trying to wriggle out of.

 If you fail, your effort is wasted and the score against you increases, as it would have during a normal exchange.
 If you succeed, they escape the clutches, literal or metaphorical, of your opponent, without further harm from a contest during the rising action.
 In a climactic scene, however, RPs scored during contests you disengaged from are still taken into account when determining consequences.
 In the case of a group contest, consequences against you are determined as soon as you disengage.

-### 5.1.7 What Scores Represent

-Your Resolution Point score, tells you how well you’re doing, relative to your opponent, in the ebb and flow of a fluid, suspenseful conflict.
-If you’re leading your opponent by 4–0, you’re giving him a thorough pasting.

-If you’re behind 0–4, you’re on your last legs, while your opponent has had an easy time of it.
-If you’re tied, you’ve each been getting in some good licks.

-In a fight, scoring 1 point might mean that you hit your opponent with a grazing blow, or knocked him into an awkward position.

-Scoring 2 points might mean a solid hit, most likely with bone-crunching sound effects.

-A 3-point hit sends him reeling, and, depending on the realism level of the genre, may be accompanied by a spray of blood.

-However, the exact physical harm you’ve dished out to him remains unclear until the contest’s end.
-When that happens, the real effects of your various victories becomes suddenly apparent.
-Perhaps he staggers, merely dazed, up against a wall.
-Maybe he falls over dead.

-In a debate, a 1-point success might occasion mild head-nodding from spectators, or a frown on your opponent’s face.

-2 points would occasion mild applause from onlookers, or send a flush to your opponent’s face.

-On a 3-point result, your opponent might be thrown completely off-track, as audience members wince at the force of your devastating verbal jab.

-In interpreting the results of individual Simple Contests within a Scored Contest, Narrators are guided by two principles:

-1. No consequence is certain until the entire Scored Contest is over.
-2. When a character scores points, it can reflect any positive change in fortunes, not just the most obvious one.

 ## 5.2 Group Scored Contest